-Wound care has been a part of physical therapist practice from its very beginnings.
+Physical therapists are skilled in wound care.
 Based on the results of the physical therapist's evaluation, including a review of the medical history and an examination of the wound, the therapist will select treatments, which may include caregiver training, strengthening exercises, wound care, improvements to the seat or bed, and coordination with other health care providers.

 Train the Family and Caregivers in Repositioning